SharpAdb/AdvancedSharpAdbClient/README.md

 ```

 ### Encoding
-Default encoding is UTF8,if you want to change it, use
+Default encoding is UTF8, if you want to change it, use

 ```c#
 AdvancedAdbClient.SetEncoding(Encoding.ASCII);